hbctraining/Intro-to-rnaseq-hpc-O2/lessons/08_rnaseq_workflow.md

 >
 > Similar to the `cp` command, there is a command that allows you to securely copy files between computers.
 The command is called `scp` and allows files to be copied to, from, or between different hosts.
 It uses ssh for data transfer and provides the same authentication and same level of security as `ssh`.
 >
 > First, identify the location of the _origin file_ you intend to copy, followed by the _destination_ of that file.
-Since the original file is located on Orchestra, this requires you to provide remote host and login information.
+Since the original file is located on O2, this requires you to provide remote host and login information.

 > ```bash
-> $ scp user_name@transfer.orchestra.med.harvard.edu:/home/user_name/unix_workshop/rnaseq/results/STAR/Mov10_oe_1_Aligned.sortedByCoord.out.bam* /path/to/directory_on_laptop
+> $ scp user_name@transfer.rc.hms.harvard.edu:/home/user_name/unix_workshop/rnaseq/results/STAR/Mov10_oe_1_Aligned.sortedByCoord.out.bam* /path/to/directory_on_laptop
 > ```

 **Visualize**